 Distance: 14.5 km.
 Elevation: 359 m.
 Difficulty: hard.

 For this Chanctonbury Ring walk, park just south of Findon off the A24.
 In case you’re worn out on your return, start by exploring Cissbury Ring.
 You can walk right around the perimeter or across the middle.
-It’s a one-kilometre climb and look out for the famous ponies.
+It’s a one-kilometre climb from th car park and look out for the famous ponies.

-When you’re ready to leave, you want to walk to the northern most point of the ring.
+When you’re ready, you want to walk to the northern most point of the ring.
 Beneath you, you can see a car park and ahead, you can see Chanctonbury Ring in the distance.
-It’s pretty much a straight line to Chanctonbury and you can see it as a waymarker most of the way (unless a sea mist descends like on my last visit).
-When you come to the crossroads with the South Downs Way, you turn left and it takes you straight to the ring of trees.
+It’s pretty much a straight line to Chanctonbury Ring and you can see it as a waymarker most of the way (unless a sea mist descends like on my last visit).
+When you come to a crossroads with the South Downs Way, you turn left and it takes you straight to the ring of trees.

 For the very intrepid, you can keep going here (and I have) but it’s a much longer route and perhaps a story for another day!
 When you get back to Cissbury, you don’t have to climb back up and can skirt around the edge of the mound and back to the car park.

 For all these walks at Chanctonbury Ring, I recommend off-peak because although they will always be popular footpaths, mid-week, you can often enjoy the Downs pretty much to yourself.
-That said, whenever you go, wherever you go, it’s breathtaking in every direction.
+But whenever you go, wherever you go, it’s breathtaking in every direction.

 If you like these three walks at Chanctonbury Ring, in West Sussex, you may also like: